kktec/turbojwg/resources.md

 ###Popular Plugins

 * Console and DBConsole
-* Asset Pipline (manages i.e., combine/minify/uglify static resources, compiles Coffescript/Less/Sass/Handlebars and more)
+* Asset Pipline (manages i.e., combine/minify/uglify static resources or fetch from CDN, compiles Coffescript/Less/Sass/Handlebars and more)
-* Spring Security (core, ldap, acl, oauth, and many others)
+* Spring Security (core, ldap, acl, oauth, and others) and Schiro
 * Spock and Geb
 * Codenarc
 * Joda-Time
 * Quartz
-* Cache
+* Cache, Spring Cache
 * Mongo, Neo4J, Redis, and more
 * Database Migration (built on Liquibase)
-* JQuery
+* JQuery and its plugins
 * Twitter Bootstrap
 * Google Visualization
 * Searchable (built on Compass/Lucene)
 * Audit Logging
+* Stripe
+* CloudFoundry, Heroku, AWS, CloudBees, AppEngine, and more

 ###Other Grails websites